What's in Congress' emergency coronavirus bill? Here's what you need to know.

 Free coronavirus testing

 The bill calls for free testing for anyone whose doctor says a test is needed.
-Patients will not be responsible for any deductibles or copayments.
+Patients would not be responsible for any deductibles or copayments.

-The free testing extends to those on Medicaid or Medicare and provides a pathway for uninsured people to get free testing through federal coverage programs.
+The free testing would extend to those on Medicaid or Medicare and provide a pathway for uninsured people to get free testing through federal coverage programs.

 Expanded family and medical leave — for some

-The House bill, however, provides paid leave for workers if they have been diagnosed with the coronavirus or if they are caring for a family member who has it, or if they are caring for a child or another dependent due to a school or care facility closing.
+The House bill, however, would provide paid leave for workers if they have been diagnosed with the coronavirus, if they are caring for a family member who has it or if they are caring for a child or another dependent because of a school or care facility closing.

 The bill would provide those who qualify with two-thirds of their average monthly earnings, with a cap of $4,000, for up to 12 weeks.
-The benefits can be paid retroactively and will be available for those who had to leave work starting Jan.
+The benefits could be paid retroactively and would be available for those who had to leave work starting Jan.
 19.

-But there's a catch: this benefit applies only to companies with fewer than 500 employees.
-Anyone employed by a company larger than that — which is more than half of all American workers — is ineligible.
+But there's a catch: The benefit would apply only to companies with fewer than 500 employees.
+Anyone employed by a company larger than that — which is more than half of all American workers — would be ineligible.

 Paid emergency sick leave — (also) for some

-In addition to the expansion of paid family leave, the bill also establishes a new paid sick leave program that calls for employers to immediately grant 14 days of paid sick leave that can be used by infected people, caretakers and parents whose children's schools have been closed.
+In addition to the expansion of paid family leave, the bill would also establish a new paid sick leave program calling for employers to immediately grant 14 days of paid sick leave that could be used by infected people, caretakers and parents whose children's schools have been closed.

-This benefit, too, is available only to people working at companies with fewer than 500 employees.
-Small businesses (defined as having 50 employees or less) will be reimbursed for providing the 14 days of additional paid sick leave.
+This benefit, too, would be available only to people working at companies with fewer than 500 employees.
+Small businesses (defined as having 50 employees or less) would be reimbursed for providing the 14 days of additional paid sick leave.

-For employers who already provide paid sick leave, the additional leave made available under the House bill should still be provided, and employers are not allowed to make changes to their existing policies to avoid offering additional paid leave.
+For employers who already provide paid sick leave, the additional leave made available under the House bill should still be provided, and employers would not be allowed to make changes to their existing policies to avoid offering additional paid leave.

 Unemployment benefits

-The bill provides additional funds to states that experience a 10 percent increase in unemployment.
+The bill would provide additional funds to states that experience a 10 percent increase in unemployment.

 States would be required to loosen eligibility requirements for unemployment, such as work search requirements or waiting periods.